1n0r1/airglow-controller/README.md

 cd into `components/andorsdk_wrapper/` and `python setup.py build_ext -i` to build the python module

-Now you can include `components/andorsdk_wrapper/andorsdk`
+Now you can import to python `components/andorsdk_wrapper/andorsdk`